ARPA-SIMC/CRITERIA1D/README.md

 [![Build Status](https://copr.fedorainfracloud.org/coprs/simc/stable/package/CRITERIA1D/status_image/last_build.png)](https://copr.fedorainfracloud.org/coprs/simc/stable/package/CRITERIA1D/)

 # CRITERIA1D
-CRITERIA-1D is a agro-hydrological model simulating one-dimensional water flow in variably saturated soils, crop development, root water extraction and crop water needs.
-Water flow can be simulated with two different approaches depending on the user's choice: a numerical physically-based model or a layer-based conceptual model.
+CRITERIA-1D is an agro-hydrological model that simulates one-dimensional water flow in variable saturation soils, crop development, root water extraction and irrigation water needs.
+Soil water flow can be simulated with two different approaches depending on the user's choice: a physics-based numerical model or a level-based conceptual model.
 Soil and crop parameters can be defined at different levels of detail.
-It requires as input daily agro-meteorological data: minimum and maximum air temperature, total precipitation and, if available, data of water table depth to estimate the capillary rise.
+It requires daily agro-meteorological data as input: minimum and maximum air temperature, total precipitation and, if available, water table depth data to estimate capillary rise.

 The output is stored in a SQLite database and can be exported to csv, shapefile or raster data using the [CriteriaOutput](https://github.com/ARPA-SIMC/agrotools) tool.
 Software is written in C++ using Qt libraries, so cross-platform building is possible (Windows, Linux, Mac OS).
 See [thechnical manual](https://github.com/ARPA-SIMC/CRITERIA1D/blob/master/DOC/CRITERIA1D_technical_manual.pdf) for more information.

 CRITERIA is operational at [Arpae Emilia-Romagna](https://www.arpae.it/it/temi-ambientali/meteo/scopri-di-piu/strumenti-di-modellistica/criteria/criteria-modello-di-bilancio-idrico) and in the [Climate Service for Irrigation Forecasting](https://servizigis.arpae.it/moses/home/index.html).
 It has been used in several international projects (Demeter, Ensembles, Vintage, Moses, Clara, Highlander, ADA) and it is reported in the [International Soil Modeling Consortium](https://soil-modeling.org/resources-links/model-portal/criteria)

-[Criteria-1D API](https://criteria.vaimee.it/) is a project of [VAIMEE](https://vaimee.com/) to integrate the model to the most diverse applications, such as in the [ZENTRA cloud](https://ieeexplore.ieee.org/document/9628475).
+[Criteria-1D API](https://criteria.vaimee.it/) is a project of [VAIMEE](https://vaimee.com/) to integrate the model into the most diverse applications, such as in [ZENTRA cloud](https://ieeexplore.ieee.org/document/9628475).

 [BIBLIOGRAPHY](https://www.arpae.it/it/temi-ambientali/meteo/scopri-di-piu/strumenti-di-modellistica/criteria/criteria-bibliografia)

 # CRITERIA1D_PRO
-CRITERIA1D_PRO is a graphical interface to manage a Criteria-1D project, change the crop parameters, test the model and show the main output: Leaf Area Index, evaporation and transpiration, root depth and root density, soil moisture and irrigation water needs.
+CRITERIA1D_PRO is a graphical interface to manage a Criteria-1D project, modify the crop parameters, test the model and the main outputs: leaf area index, evaporation and transpiration, root depth and root density, soil moisture and irrigation water needs.

 ![](https://github.com/ARPA-SIMC/CRITERIA1D/blob/master/DOC/img/cropEditor.png)